pharath/home/_posts/2021-12-11-lecture-notes-ML.md

                     - the shape of these yellow "constraint areas" depends on $q$, but their size depends on $\lambda$
                     - the blue circles only depend on the **unregularized** error function, i.e. changing $\lambda$ does not change the blue circles!
 - use suitable heuristics (cf. overfitting MoGs)
+- include a prior and find a MAP solution (equivalent to adding a regularization term to the error) [see below "Logistic Regression"]

 ## Related Problems